Overview

 Specifications

-• Memory: Equipped with 4GB of GDDR5 memory, offering smooth performance for 1080p gaming and casual video editing.
+• VRAM: Equipped with 4GB of GDDR5 video memory, providing enough headroom for 1080p gaming and HD media playback.

 Related Reviews